-The Carr Road Riparian Project was conducted to stabilize a section of the Schoharie Creek which had been lacking an adequate riparian buffer.
 The NYC Department of Environmental Protection (DEP) is working in conjunction with Greene County Soil and Water Conservation District (GCSWCD) to improve water quality throughout NYC's watershed.
 Through the protection and enhancement of the riparian corridor we are protecting water quality through natural biological means, protecting and increasing habitat diversity and offering some level of stabilization for streambanks.
+The

-Left bank downstream of Carr Road bridge - site for increased buffer width with shrubs and trees.
+Left bank downstream of Deming Road Bridge - site for bank stabilization and buffer planting with shrubs and trees.